kingjulio8238/Memary/recursive_retrieval/docs/updates.md

   - leveraging llm to produce larger range of synonyms of key entities found in query
   - custom formatting to fit neo4j
   - seems to dramatically improve web query &rarr; finding in graph afterwards using recursive retrieval
+  - further testing to fine tune the prompt for increased accuracy

 ## Update 3/19/24
 - Enhancing retrieval with llm